pivotal-legacy/whiteboard/README.md

 ## First Time Deployment Setup

-[Concourse is the preferred method.
-This first time deployment information appears to be out of date but may still be useful 11/2018]
+[Concourse is the preferred deployment method.
+This first time deployment information appears to be out of date but may still be useful -- 11/2018]

     cf target --url https://api.run.pivotal.io
     cf login